Sid25081998/Pitch/README.md

 App has some predefined templates embedded in it which are highly customizable.
 After editing the template, the template apk is unzipped and changes are packed into it.
 And then a SHA-1 signer signs the app to certify the changes in the apk.Now the apk is uploaded to the organiser's drive which can be shared by the organiser to his/her participants.

-##APIs used
+## APIs used
-Zipio- For zipping and unzipping apk
+Zipio- For zipping and unzipping apk<br>
-Kellinwood logger: Logging
+Kellinwood logger: Logging<br>
-Glide: Background Image Loading and processing
+Glide: Background Image Loading and processing<br>
-Google Play Services Auth: Google Drive Authorisation Google Drive REST API: Handling the files of the user
+Google Play Services Auth: Google Drive Authorisation<br>
+Google Drive REST API: Handling the files of the user